 Until when the plugin would work, however, was unclear for a long time.
-But since November 7, the uncertainty has come to an end: The "Classic Editor" -Plugin is officially supported by WordPress at least until December 31, 2021.
+But since November 7, the uncertainty has an end: The "Classic Editor" -plugin is officially supported by WordPress at least until December 31, 2021.

 Since the update to WordPress 4.9.8, WP users get a prompt in the adminDashboard to test the Gutenberg editor.
 If you are concerned that this message will unnecessarily alienate your customers, you can hide this notification, for example, with the plugin "Dismiss Gutenberg Nag".

-Another WordPress -Plugin, with which you can avoid the Gutenberg-Editor, is "Disable Gutenberg”.
-The Plugin has been downloaded almost 35,000 times from WordPress .org and is active on over 10,000 sites .
+Another WordPressplugin, with which you can avoid the Gutenberg editor, is "Disable Gutenberg ".
+The plugin has been downloaded almost 35,000 times from WordPress.org and is active on over 10,000 websites.

-The default setting of "Disable Gutenberg"-Plugins disables the Gutenberg editor for all users of your WordPress site disabled.
+The default setting of the "Disable Gutenberg" plugin disables the Gutenberg editor for all users of your WordPress website.
 In addition, you have the option to disable the new WP editor only for specific user roles or content types.

 Recently, you can disable Gutenberg with the Plugin for Theme templates and for certain post/sites IDs, among others, as well as remove the "Test Gutenberg" message in the admin dashboard.

 The plugin "Gutenberg Ramp" was developed by Automattic - the company behind WordPress.com .
 It basically offers similar features as "Disable Gutenberg", but is less beginner friendly, as it cannot be operated by simple checkboxes in the plugin settings.

 On the one hand, "Gutenberg Ramp" restores the classic editor.
 On the other hand, you can use the function gutenberg_ramp_load_gutenberg() to determine in which cases Gutenberg should be loaded (e.g. always; never; only for certain post IDs, post types, pages, etc.).

-The "easiest" way to bypass the Gutenberg editor is not to update to WordPress 5 at first.
-At Raidboxes , for example, there is the option to fix the WP version with one click. fix the WP version and thus automatically skip all major updates.
+The "easiest" way to bypass the Gutenberg editor is to not update to WordPress 5 at first.
+At Raidboxes , for example, there is the option to fix the WP version with one click and thus automatically sit out all major updates.
 However, this is also not a permanent solution, as we only support the three most recent major WordPress versions for security reasons.